Metastatic kidney cancer clinical trial keeps jazz pianist playing on

 Foster was put on the drug sunitinib, which is a type of targeted therapy and a standard treatment for advanced kidney cancer.
 Sunitinib works by blocking angiogenesis -- the growth of new blood vessels to prevent tumor growth.
 Unfortunately, the initial treatment for Foster's metastatic disease with sunitinib was not optimally effective and by 2008 his cancer had spread to his liver and brain.

-Foster's care team enrolled him in an experimental clinical trial of a drug called linifanib, and he also began seeing Russell Szmulewitz, MD, assistant professor of medicine.
+Foster's care team enrolled him in an experimental clinical trial of a drug called linifanib, and he also began seeing Russell Szmulewitz, MD.
 The drug worked and Foster's disease remained stable until 2012 when one of his liver tumors began to grow.
 He successfully underwent a chemoembolization procedure to kill the single growing tumor with interventional radiology, and remained on linifanib without further disease progression until 2013 when the drug was discontinued.

 At that time, Szmulewitz switched Foster to a similar medication called axitinib, which had just been approved by the Food and Drug Administration (FDA).
 Foster's disease has been completely controlled by this medication and he has been on it ever since.